sfiligoi/prp-htcondor-pool/k8s/external_pool/README.txt

-This directory contains a helm chart for creating HTCondor worker nodes.
+This directory contains a helm chart for creating HTCondor worker nodes, that can connect to an external HTCondor pool using password (shared secret) authentication.
+(see bare_metal/submit_ubuntu for an example)

 You will probably want to edit prp-htcondor-wn/values.yaml